andruschak/3d-printing/README.md

 ##### Configuration.h file

-*** Make sure you go through this file and understand what it is doing or you can end up doing nasty things to your printer. ***
+*** Make sure you go through this file and understand what it is doing or you can end up doing nasty things! ***

 // increased the jerk rate by 10 (original 10)

 define DEFAULT_XJERK                 20.0

 define DEFAULT_YJERK                 20.0

 define DEFAULT_ZJERK                  0.3

 define DEFAULT_EJERK                  5.0

-// replaces the default Z-Axis (expects same pin) define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN
+// replaces the default Z-Axis (expects same pin)

+define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN

-// enable fixed probe – mine is inductive define FIX_MOUNTED_PROBE
+// enable fixed probe – mine is inductive

+define FIX_MOUNTED_PROBE

-// set the location of the probe in relation to the Nozzle (off the back of the extruder module – from wiki) define X_PROBE_OFFSET_FROM_EXTRUDER 15   // X offset: -left  +right  [of the nozzle] define Y_PROBE_OFFSET_FROM_EXTRUDER 55   // Y offset: -front +behind [the nozzle] define Z_PROBE_OFFSET_FROM_EXTRUDER 1   // Z offset: -below +above  [the nozzle]
+// set the location of the probe in relation to the Nozzle (off the back of the extruder module – from wiki)

+define X_PROBE_OFFSET_FROM_EXTRUDER 15   // X offset: -left  +right  [of the nozzle]

+define Y_PROBE_OFFSET_FROM_EXTRUDER 55   // Y offset: -front +behind [the nozzle]

+define Z_PROBE_OFFSET_FROM_EXTRUDER 1   // Z offset: -below +above  [the nozzle]

 // bed leveling algorithm – 9-point touch

 define AUTO_BED_LEVELING_BILINEAR

-// modified the 9 point touch to not hit the printed bed cable holder define LEFT_PROBE_BED_POSITION 15 define RIGHT_PROBE_BED_POSITION 190 define FRONT_PROBE_BED_POSITION 45
+// modified the 9 point touch to not hit the printed bed cable holder

+define LEFT_PROBE_BED_POSITION 15

+define RIGHT_PROBE_BED_POSITION 190

+define FRONT_PROBE_BED_POSITION 45

 define BACK_PROBE_BED_POSITION 160

-// in case you’re off the bed and there is no metal for the sensor to sense define Z_SAFE_HOMING
+// in case you’re off the bed and there is no metal for the sensor to sense

+define Z_SAFE_HOMING